We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 Arabica coffee contains less caffeine than Robusta coffee.

-Robusta has double the amount of caffeine compared to Arabica and comes from a hardy plant.
+Robusta has twice the caffeine of Arabica and comes from a hardy plant.

 Coffee Facts 3.